-The following three sections of this chapter each cover an issue listed above.
+The following five sections of this chapter each cover an issue listed above.
 Each section includes:

-- a description of the issue under investigation; - the Commission's analysis including a discussion of stakeholder views; and - the Commission's draft Rule determination and how the change will be given effect in the Rules.
+- a description of the issue under investigation; - the Commission's analysis, including a discussion of stakeholder views; - the Commission's assessment for the draft Rule and its associated draft Rule determination; - discussion of stakeholder views in response to the draft Rule determination; and - the Commission's Rule determination and how the change will be given effect in the Rules.